 I study the ecology of communities in a changing world.

-My approach integrates natural history and observational data with manipulative experiments to more finely examine mechanisms that drive ecological patterns.
-This involves testing new technologies, leveraging big-data resources, and developing models to forecast ecosystem composition and function.
+My approach integrates natural history and observational data with manipulative experiments to more finely examine the mechanisms that drive ecological patterns.
+This involves collaboratively testing new technologies, leveraging big-data resources, and developing models to forecast ecosystem composition and function.

 You can read more about these ideas and methods in the links above, or contact me using the links below.